-- 5.15 2020/21 has been severely impacted by the Covid-19 pandemic which at the time of writing this report has resulted in three periods of national lockdown and several periods of tighter restrictions.
-Delays to the sign off of the 2019/20 accounts meant that the mid-year MTFP update was based on draft accounts and although it is expected that the accounts will have been signed off by the date of this Cabinet meeting, with an extra Audit Committee due to be held on 16 February, the same will apply to the brought forward position in these forecasts.
-However, the impact is expected to be nil or minimal with the latest position factored into this current update. - 5.16 What is harder to predict, is the outturn position for 2020/21 and the ongoing impact the pandemic will continue to have in 2021/22 and beyond.
-In the current year, the council has received over £50m in additional government grants for businesses, most of which is to be spent by 31 March 2021 or repaid to central government.
-Added to this, over £1.5m has been received for enforcement, outbreak management and test and trace related activities, over £1.1m in council tax hardship and self-isolation payments to residents and nearly £3m in emergency, new burdens and income compensation funding.
-The budget currently assumes that all emergency Covid-19 funding will be fully utilised in 2020/21 and 2021/22 with the impact shown on general balances of any other funding streams that are not repayable e.g. new burdens funding.
-If this results in a top-up to General Balances at outturn then at that point a decision will be made with regard to any specific increases in earmarked reserves. - 5.17 In recognition of the damaging impact the pandemic has had on our high streets, £300,000 will be set aside for a new Town Centre Strategy Fund to help support strategic business recovery in key economic centres in the borough.
-This builds upon the council's business plan goals which include
+- 5.15 2021/22 has once again been severely impacted by the ongoing Covid-19 pandemic which at the time of writing this report has resulted in three periods of national lockdown and several periods of tighter restrictions.
+Delays to the sign off of the 2020/21 accounts meant that the mid-year MTFP update was based on draft accounts and it is not now expected that the accounts will have been signed off by the date of this Cabinet meeting, therefore the same will apply to the brought forward position in these forecasts.
+However, the impact is expected to be nil or minimal with the latest position factored into this current update. - 5.16 What is harder to predict, is the outturn position for 2021/22 and the ongoing impact the pandemic will continue to have in 2022/23 and beyond as we deal with the new Omicron variant and what follows.
+In the current year, the council has distributed another £9m in additional government grants for businesses.
+This brings the total grants distributed to businesses in Wyre to just under £52m since April 2020.
+Added to this, over £0.5m has been received for outbreak management, self-isolation related payments and test and trace related activities.
+New burdens and income compensation funding of £0.3m has also been received or claimed.
+The budget currently assumes that the balance of repayable funding will be returned to central government if unspent.
+Where funding is not repayable then a balance has been struck between retaining some funding to meet ongoing costs and increasing general balances.
+Overall, if any underspends occur then they will be reflected at outturn in a top-up to General Balances.
+At that point a decision will be made with regard to any specific increases in earmarked reserves.